 Example 1: Concurrent employment

 An employee has two concurrent part time jobs with the same employer who has not informed payroll that a single employment relationship exists.
-Two records should be held for this employee and the data should be supplied to the LGPS administering authority as two lines of data both identifiable as the employee (eg by NI number) and each uniquely identified as different jobs (eg by post / payroll number).
+Two records should be held for this employee, and the data should be supplied to the LGPS administering authority as two lines of data both identifiable as the employee (for example, by NI number) and each uniquely identified as different jobs (for example, by post / payroll number).
 If one of the jobs ends, this should be treated as a leaver for pension purposes.
 The employer would need to supply data in respect of that leaver to the LGPS administering authority.

 Example 2: Promotion

-An employee is promoted to a new job and no termination of employment notice has been received by payroll.
-The monthly and end of year data should be supplied to the LGPS administering authority as a single set of cumulatives which includes amounts from both jobs.
+An employee is promoted to a new job, and no termination of employment notice has been received by payroll.
+The monthly and end of year data should be supplied to the LGPS administering authority as a single set of cumulatives, which includes amounts from both jobs.

 If an employee’s job includes additional duties as a returning officer (or acting returning officer) at local government elections, elections for the Scottish Parliament or UK Parliamentary elections, a separate record must be maintained for the additional duties.